 Description of Classes

 Montessori education is an effective model of learning that focuses on the whole child including the intellectual, physical and emotional development of the student.
 Montessori education is not limited to strengthening only mental capabilities but helping the student unfold their potential talents and skills as a person.
-Students are grouped in multi-age classrooms according to their stage of development not grade levels (3-6 year olds, 6-9 year olds, 9-12 year olds).
+Students are grouped in multi-age classrooms according to their stage of development, not grade levels (3-6-year-olds, 6-9-year-olds, 9-12-year-olds).
 The multi-age environment provides rich teaching and learning interactions between various age groups.
-Learning happens in a variety of settings including: individually, partnerships and small groups arranged according to skill and age level as well as subject area.
+Learning happens in a variety of settings including individually, partnerships and small groups arranged according to skill and age level as well as the subject area.
 Each classroom is equipped with specific learning materials that provide hands-on experiences to explore learning.
-As the student progresses through developmental stages of growth, learning is transformed into more complex explorations that demand research and problem solving.
+As the student progresses through developmental stages of growth, learning is transformed into more complex explorations that demand research and problem-solving.

 Our office is a very busy working environment.
 We ask that all parents remind small children who accompany them to the office that they are to use quiet voices inside of the office and are to stay with their parents at all times.
-We thank you for being courteous to our staff that have to answer the telephones and assist many people within the school office.
+We thank you for being courteous to our staff that has to answer the telephones and assists many people in the school office.
 Our lobby is open for parents to meet and talk with each other.

 Arrival and Dismissal Procedures for Bus Riders, Walkers and Car Drop Off